How to Ace the Army SIFT: A Practical Study Guide

 A weak fix rule sounds like motivation.
 A strong fix rule sounds like a procedure.
 Procedures are what you apply under time pressure.

-When reviewing, redo the question – do not just reread your notes.
+When reviewing, redo the question instead of only rereading your notes.
 The redo is where the learning sticks.

 Your SIFT study plan